drashland/deno-drash-website/README.md

 2. Install [PM2](https://pm2.keymetrics.io/).

+3. Run `npm run build:ecosystem`, this will:
+ - install NPM  dependencies
+ - Rebuild `node-sass`
-3. Make a copy of `ecosystem.config.sample.js` to `ecosystem.config.js`.
-Edit your copied file as necessary.
-Make sure the `cwd` field properly points to your website repository clone.
+ - Create an `ecosystem.config.js` from `ecosystem.config.sample.js` Make a copy of `ecosystem.config.sample.js` to `ecosystem.config.js`.

 3. Run PM2.
 PM2 will use your `ecosystem.config.js` file to start the website application and keep your application online 24/7.